 “It’s not a question of being against the institution: we are the institution.
 It’s a question of what kind of institution we are, what kind of values we institutionalize, what forms of practice are rewarded, and kinds of rewards we aspire to.” — Andrea Fraser, 20061

 Apologies in advance to start something with another quote about Institutional Critique.
 I feel tired of promoting that legacy also.
 But there is still something about Fraser’s words that resonate quite nicely here.
 It felt compelling enough to repeat it for this review and for the times we, human animals, live in.
 Though the six years of Sorbus gallery in Helsinki between 2013-2019 might feel short, it does not prevent Sorbus from establishing itself as an institution.
 For six years, Sorbus embraced itself in the institutional dynamics: it was funded by multiyear grants, its events were reviewed by media outlets, it took political stands.
 The publication Sorbus — Wasted Years: sad, sexy, and artist-run, functions as an artist-run gallery retrospective.
 It reinforces Sorbus as institution.
 And it was also funded by established Finnish institutions.
-(There is no question about the numerous costs involved in making a book, not mentioning fees to contributors.)
+(As a note, there is no question about the numerous costs involved in making a book, not mentioning fees to contributors; more about this later.)
 Though a small-scale artist-run institution, Sorbus presents itself in the back cover of Wasted Years as creating conditions and generating alternative approaches through art activism.
 I strongly sympathize with that prompt and decided to look at Wasted Years from this perspective.

-Published in 2020, Wasted Years has been reviewed by a few Finnish language media outlets.2 It won the Edvard Richter award3 in Finland in that same year.
+Published in 2020, Wasted Years has been reviewed by a few Finnish language media outlets2.
+It won the Edvard Richter award3 in Finland in that same year.
 The value of the publication has been already acknowledged in the arts scene.
-Instead of rolling it out once more here, I decided the way I can contribute best is to look at Wasted Years as an artist-run memoir and speculate beyond its 192-page constrain.
+Instead of rolling it out once more here, I decided the way I can contribute best is to look at Wasted Years as an artist-run memoir and speculate beyond its 192-page constraint.

 Wasted Years might be asking for readers to take their time, page by page, without rush, and with no strict order.
 It is guaranteed the reader will always find something new and still there will be plenty of layers to go through each time one opens the book.